kgar/foundry-vtt-tidy-5e-sheets/To Do/Item Card/To Do - Item Card.md

 - [x] The show/hide is not as deterministic as the original.
 The original always allows the card to fully dismiss before applying changes.
 Do we need a throttle of some sort?
 Buffering to allow close to finish?
 This may become clearer after implementing more of the card.
 - [ ] // TODO: Replace pixel perfection with more relative measurements
 - [ ] Figure out how to mix in the various item card features.
 They're all layered onto the one component, and it's getting pretty crowded.
+- [ ] Work with Mouse on how to deal with the window tabs incompatibility

 ## Rewriting Item Cards